-A regular expression literal is an input element that is converted to a RegExp object (section 15.10) each time the literal is evaluated.
+A regular expression literal is an input element that is converted to a RegExp object (section 15.10) when it is scanned.
+The object is created before evaluation of the containing program or function begins.
+Evaluation of the literal produces a reference to that object; it does not create a new object.
 Two regular expression literals in a program evaluate to regular expression objects that never compare as === to each other even if the two literals' contents are identical.
 A RegExp object may also be created at runtime by new RegExp (section 15.10.4) or calling the RegExp constructor as a function (section 15.10.3).